umarhassan-mitodl/wgs.s10-fall-2017/content/pages/lecture-summaries.md

 Guest speakers:

-Lindsay Smith, Curator of the Astronomical Photographic Plate Collection at the {{% resource_link "cdefc811-5ed8-4b6a-b0fb-7fe9a1f60413" "Harvard College Observatory" %}}
+Lindsay Smith, Curator of the Astronomical Photographic Plate Collection at the [Harvard College Observatory](https://www.cfa.harvard.edu/hco)

-{{% resource_link "88962ca6-4cd3-40e0-a1cb-cd9b4579b9a3" "Dava Sobel" %}}, author, who will discuss her book, _{{% resource_link "5c0010e8-ea09-4c68-933a-6cefb39b298f" "The Glass Universe: How the Ladies of the Harvard Observatory Took the Measure of the Stars" %}}_.
+[Dava Sobel](http://www.davasobel.com/), author, who will discuss her book, _[The Glass Universe: How the Ladies of the Harvard Observatory Took the Measure of the Stars](https://www.penguinrandomhouse.com/books/315726/the-glass-universe-by-dava-sobel/9780143111344/)_.

 Field trip to the Harvard Observatory